amfl/roguelike-python/README.md

 Project is for prototyping and fun only, so I am not too concerned with addressing things like the docker image being 1GB+...

-See also, the same thing in rust: https://github.com/amfl/rustlike-revisited
+See also the same thing in rust: https://github.com/amfl/rustlike-revisited

 # Quickstart